-The Mkeke Compatible is a super lightweight, simple, and affordable iPhone case.
+The Mkeke Clear Cover is a super lightweight, simple, and affordable iPhone case.
 Its clear-back construction and rubberized frame allow you to easily and securely hold your iPhone with one hand.
 We love love love its button functionality, which are large and clickable.
 It's one of the top-selling iPhone cases for its simple construction and good price.

 Unfortunately, with a low price typically comes lower quality.
 Upon material inspection, it isn't very protective, outside of the air pockets in the corners and the rubberized border.
 We wouldn't trust this case to protect our phone from a large fall.
 This low-cost case will protect from jostling with a lightweight and sleek design.